<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1733895583540788&amp;ev=PageView&amp;noscript=1">

 CRO SaaS Convert use price anchoring to great effect on their pricing page.

-Their lowest priced package is a hefty $499, but by positioning their most expensive package on the left of the page (and therefore the first package would-be customers come across), both their Pro and Lite packages seem like relatively good value in comparison.
+Their lowest priced package is $199, but by positioning their most expensive package on the left of the page (and therefore the first package would-be customers come across), both their Specialist and Entry packages seem like relatively good value in comparison.

 How to Use Price Anchoring in SaaS